bueler/mccarthy/stokes/README.md

 In this mode the numerical error is displayed because the exact solution is known.
 (See the notes or `stokes/doc/stokes.pdf` for the slab-on-slope solution.)

-## Surface evolution usage

-By setting `-deltat` to a positive value, in days, and choosing the number of time steps by `-m`, the surface will evolve according to the surface kinematical equation, in the case of zero mass balance, using explicit time stepping.
-The time-stepping is _not_ adaptive, and the user must address the non-trivial task of finding time steps which are stable.

-For a stable example,

-        (firedrake) $ ./flow.py -mesh glacier.msh -deltat 10.0 -m 60

-This writes variables (velocity,pressure,vertical\_displacement) into `glacier.pvd` at each time step, and [Paraview](https://www.paraview.org/) can show an animation.
-Unstable examples are in the script [study/genunstable.sh](study/genunstable.sh).
-Experimentation will show that instability is not hard to find!

-An alternate visualization will plot final-time-only surface values of (s,u,w,s_t) into the image file:

-        (firedrake) $ ./flow.py -mesh glacier.msh -deltat 10.0 -m 60 -osurface final.png

 ## Mesh refinement

 The default mesh above (`glacier.msh`) has a typical mesh size of 100 m with grid resolution a factor of 4 finer near the interior corners created by the bedrock step, giving 25 m resolution at these corners.